European Pétanque Championships: Single (Tête-à-tête)

+Doubles (Doublette)

 Espoirs (Under 23 years old)

 In the Espoirs Championships, Young Men and Young Women compete separately in teams of four players in a combination of games: a Triple game, and a Double game played simultaneously with a Single game.
 Espoirs compete in odd-numbered years.

 Men

 Men's players compete in a Triple Game Championship in teams of four players, and individually in a Precision Shooting Championship.
 In addition, there is a single head-to-head competition.
 Men's competitions are held in even-numbered years, and the results are taken into account when deciding entrants to the World Championships.